 Putting people into positions of leadership before their character can bear it is a recipe for disaster, so we need a way to evaluate not just giftedness and competency, but also character and maturity.

-[Tweet “Putting people into positions of leadership before their character can bear it is a recipe for disaster”] This is the fourth article in a series on recognizing immaturity through the lens of fivefold gifting (sometimes called APEST – Apostles, Prophets, Evangelists, Shepherds, Teachers).
+This is the fourth article in a series on recognizing immaturity through the lens of fivefold gifting (sometimes called APEST – Apostles, Prophets, Evangelists, Shepherds, Teachers).

 So far we’ve talked about immature apostles, prophets, and evangelists.
 Now we turn to the pastors (or “shepherds”).